mozzi7428/PyTorch-YOLOv3/README.md

 $ cd config/                                # Navigate to config dir
 $ bash create_custom_model.sh <num-classes> # Will create custom model 'yolov3-custom.cfg'
 ```
+For deepso, since we have only one class, run
+    $ bash create_custom_model.sh 1

 #### Classes
 Add class names to `data/custom/classes.names`.
 This file should have one row per class name.